This Asus VivoBook S is an affordable laptop that doesn’t stand out from the crowd, yet still hits all the marks.

-With a starting price of $799 (about £617, AU$1,002), the Asus VivoBook S510U is a moderately-priced laptop that’s sure to attract attention from students and the casual user.
+With a starting price of $799 (about £617, AU$1,002), the Asus VivoBook S510U is one of the moderately-priced Asus laptops that are sure to attract attention from students and the casual user.
 It’s powerful and has a large display, yet is still portable enough to tote around in a backpack.

 Since its launch, and especially around Black Friday, the Asus VivoBook S510U has seen some impressive price cuts, which makes this an even more tempting purchase.
 However, even with the price cuts, make sure you read on in this review to find out what we think of the laptop.